schependom/DTU_ml-ops-template/README.md

         Choose from [1/2/3] (1):
 ```

-Where you should input starting values for the project.
 A couple of notes regarding the different options:

 1. When asked for the `repo_name` e.g. the repository name, this should be the same as when you created the Github
    repository in the beginning.